Each test set is defined by adding a subdirectory to

 Available conditions are

-, which means always run all
+never, which means always run all

-the tests of a test set, and first
+the tests of a test set, and first,

 which means break on first error.